snowylight/GameSpeed-Display-and-Spacereroll/README.md

 # GameSpeed-Display-and-Spacereroll
-shift to change speed, space to reroll in shop
+Press the shift key to change speed, press the space key to reroll in shop